grafana/grafana/contribute/architecture/communication.md

 ### Handle commands

-Let others parts of the application dispatch commands to a service, by registering a _command handler_:
+Let other parts of the application dispatch commands to a service, by registering a _command handler_:

 To handle a command, register a command handler in the `Init` function.